neondatabase/website/content/docs/introduction/billing.md

   - A _database branch_ is a virtual snapshot of your data (including _history_) at the point of branch creation combined with WAL records that capture the branch's data change history from that point forward.
     When a branch is first created, it adds no storage.
 No data changes have been introduced yet, and the branch's virtual snapshot still exists in the parent branch's _history_, which means that it shares this data in common with the parent branch.
 A branch begins adding to storage when data changes are introduced or when the branch's virtual snapshot falls out of the parent branch's _history_, in which case the branch's data is no longer shared in common.
 In other words, branches add storage when you modify data or allow the branch to age out of the parent branch's _history_.

     Database branches can also share a _history_.
 For example, two branches created from the same parent at or around the same time share a _history_, which avoids additional storage.
 The same is true for a branch created from another branch.
 Wherever possible, Neon minimizes storage through shared history.
-Additionally, to keep storage to a minimum, Neon takes a new branch snapshot if the amount of data changes grow to the point that a new snapshot consumes less storage than retained WAL records.
+Additionally, to keep storage to a minimum, Neon takes a new branch snapshot if the amount of data changes grows to the point that a new snapshot consumes less storage than retained WAL records.

 The cost calculation for _Project storage_ is as follows: